17 Plants That Grow in Clay Soil

 Sand is the largest soil particle, clay is the smallest, while silt stays in the middle.
 Clay soil consists of very fine, small particles that adhere closely, allowing a limited amount of water and air to pass through.
 This quality makes clay soil heavy and leads to poor drainage.

 Identifying clay soil is easy.
-If you’ve observed water puddling up on the ground instead of seeping in, chances are that you’ve got clay soil.
+First, it’s generally reddish-brown or dark brown in color.
+If you’ve observed water puddling up on the ground instead of seeping in, chances are you’ve got clay soil.
 Clay soil also tends to be sticky in texture, so it clings to your shoes or crusts and cracks when the weather is dry.

 Benefits of clay soil